Aaaapril4/SeisWaveDownloader/README.md

 # SeisWaveDownloader
-A lightweight tool to download seismic waveforms from IRIS parallel
+A lightweight tool to download seismic waveforms from IRIS parallelly

 ## Installation
 For Anaconda, simply create a new environment, install dependencies, and install.